A T-odd Momentum Correlation in Radiative \beta-Decay: Abstract

 \section{Abstract}

-We consider neutron radiative $\beta$-decay, $n\rightarrow pe^-\bar{\nu}_e\gamma$, and compute the \ot-odd momentum correlation in the decay rate characterized by the kinematical variable $\xi = {\mathbf l}_\nu\cdot({\mathbf l}_e\times{\mathbf k})$ arising from electromagnetic final-state interactions in the Standard Model.
+We consider neutron radiative $\beta$ decay, $n\rightarrow pe^-\bar{\nu}_e\gamma$, and compute the \ot-odd momentum correlation in the decay rate characterized by the kinematical variable $\xi = {\mathbf l}_\nu\cdot({\mathbf l}_e\times{\mathbf k})$ arising from electromagnetic final-state interactions in the Standard Model.
 Our expression for the corresponding \ot-odd asymmetry $A_\xi^{\rm SM}$ is exact in ${\cal O}(\alpha)$ up to terms of recoil order, and we evaluate it numerically under various kinematic conditions.
-Noting the universality of the V-A law in the absence of recoil order terms, we retain the parametric dependence on masses and coupling constants throughout, so that our results serve as a template for the computation of $A_\xi^{\rm SM}$ in allowed nuclear radiative $\beta$-decays and hyperon radiative $\beta$-decays as well.
-We consider the pattern of $A_\xi^{\rm SM}$ which appears in nuclear decays and show that $A_\xi^{\rm SM}$ can be suppressed in particular cases, facilitating searches for new sources of \cp-violation in such processes.
+Noting the universality of the V-A law in the absence of recoil-order terms, we retain the parametric dependence on masses and coupling constants throughout, so that our results serve as a template for the computation of $A_\xi^{\rm SM}$ in allowed nuclear radiative $\beta$ decays and hyperon radiative $\beta$ decays as well.